Unit 11.4C · Term 4

 Learning Objectives

-• 11.6.2.3 Describe the features of the client-server model
+• 11.6.2.3 Describe the features of the client-server model and compare it with P2P networks.

 Lesson Presentation